sraeisi/MachineLearning_Physics/README.md

 Requirements:
 =============

--   Decent understanding of programming and python syntax and the following libraries
+-   Decent understanding of programming and python and the following libraries

     -   Numpy